raygarcia/scalablurry/readme.md

 ## How to Clean/Test/Compile/Run from Source

+The jar generated is too large (~30MB) so it must be built from source

 This project uses sbt 1.8.2 (https://www.scala-sbt.org/index.html) so to clean, compile, test, and run use the following commands from the project directory:

 ### Single command option: